Error in get(paste0(generic, ".", class), envir = get_method_env()) :

 is of length

-# for four variables, automatic facetting and integrated panel
+# for five variables, automatic facetting and integrated panel

 # use 'one_plot = FALSE' for returning multiple single plots